hanieas/Docker-Laravel/README.md

 # Install and Set Up Laravel with Docker Compose

-setting up Laravel in the local environment with Docker using the LEMP stack that includes: Nginx, MySQL, PHP, and phpMyAdmin.
+Setting up Laravel in the local environment with Docker using the LEMP stack that includes: Nginx, MySQL, PHP, and phpMyAdmin.

 ## Why use Docker for Development